Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 - Practical tasks

-Construction is based at Acton Campus for the training of the technical certificate skills.
 You will be tested in the knowledge of every unit by an on-line exam after receiving teaching in the required knowledge.
-Practical work is trained and tested within a workshop after a period of skills training.
+Practical work is trained and tested within a workshop and at the workplace.